 What do I do next?

-Download the application to apply and be sure to complete all required materials which include the following:
+Complete the online application to apply and submit all required materials which include the following:

 - Admissions Application